 2. I’ve heard Joel Sartore’s pitch, and it resonates with me.

 Joel is from the Midwest (Nebraska), with a strong work ethic.
 I heard him speak on May 16 at the national convention of my trade association (Outdoor Advertising Association of America).The audience rated him best presenter in a line-up of pro talkers.

 A globetrotter, Joel was grounded a year to help his wife fight cancer.
 During this time of contemplation, he resolved to make a difference by photographing endangered species.Since then, he has photographed more than 6,000 species around the globe; some are extinct, others have stabilized.

 3. Photo Ark speaks to me, in a spiritual way.

 The Bible -- Old and New Testament -- is filled with powerful narratives focused on animals.

 Genesis 6:19 explains Noah’s Ark, before the flood: "And of every living thing of all flesh, you shall bring two of every kind into the ark,to keep them alive with you."

-The ark is a symbol of survival, of sustaining life of all kinds, including birds and “every creeping thing.”
+The ark is a symbol of survival, of sustaining life of all kinds and saving species, including birds and “every creeping thing.”

 4. Joel Sartore -- Inspired by legendary naturalist artist John James Audubon -- has produced stunning photography, with each animal subject looking into the camera.
 I am so impressed by Joel’s photography that I put his pictures on my (donated) billboards.